The Best Fully Automatic Espresso Machine in 2025: Top 11 Picks for Every Pocket & Skill Level

 Rather loud grinder

-One of the Italian manufacturer’s newest offerings, the DeLonghi Eletta Explore really impressed me during my hands-on testing.
+The DeLonghi Eletta Explore really impressed me during my hands-on testing.
 And not just because this superb espresso machine can produce cold foam as well as frothy milk for hot specialties.
+Although I feel like the cold foam function is a little gimmicky, it works perfectly well.

 On the other hand, there are plenty of features included with the Eletta Explore that got me really excited.
 For starters, the huge color touchscreen interface is a joy to use.
 What’s more, there are a whopping five settings for customizing coffee strength, temperature and size.
+Add in the fact that the Italian manufacturer has included a truly special grinder with Bean Adapt Technology, and you can be sure that this machine is a winner.

-See Also: DeLonghi Eletta Explore Review 2024
+See Also: DeLonghi Eletta Explore Review

 as good as it gets